-Patronage is the right to appoint or present a member of clergy to a benefice.
+Patronage is the right to appoint or present an Incumbent to a benefice.

 This right is sometimes known as an ‘advowson’.

 Patrons can include private individuals, the Crown, Bishops, colleges, religious bodies, charities, etc.

 A register of Patrons is maintained at the Diocesan Registry and is also available on the Diocese website.